bevyengine/bevy/docs/profiling.md

 ### Graphics work

 Finally, a quick note on how GPU programming works.
-GPUs are essentially seperate computers with their own compiler, scheduler, memory (for discrete GPUs), etc. You do not simply call functions to have the GPU perform work - instead, you communicate with them by sending data back and forth over the PCIe bus, via the GPU driver.
+GPUs are essentially separate computers with their own compiler, scheduler, memory (for discrete GPUs), etc. You do not simply call functions to have the GPU perform work - instead, you communicate with them by sending data back and forth over the PCIe bus, via the GPU driver.

 Specifically, you record a list of tasks (commands) for the GPU to perform into a CommandBuffer, and then submit that on a Queue to the GPU.
-At some point in the future, the GPU will recieve the commands and execute them.
+At some point in the future, the GPU will receive the commands and execute them.

 In terms of where your app is spending time doing graphics work, it might manifest as a CPU bottleneck (extracting to the render world, wgpu resource tracking, recording commands to a CommandBuffer, or GPU driver code), or it might manifest as a GPU bottleneck (the GPU actually running your commands).